 Mercedes-Benz E-Class Interior

-- "Luggage space is impressive across the line, even in the Cabriolet, which has ample usable trunk space." -- Kelley Blue Book
+- "Luggage space is impressive across the line, even in the Cabriolet, which has ample usable trunk space." -- Kelley Blue Book (2013)

 Next Steps: Mercedes-Benz E-Class

 - View the best prices for the 2016 Mercedes-Benz E-Class

-- See what others paid for the 2013 Mercedes-Benz E-Class
+- See what others paid for the 2016 Mercedes-Benz E-Class

 - See Upscale Midsize Cars rankings

 - Find Best Deals: Purchase Deals Lease Deals Used Deals